KoniHD/stock_sim_uni/README.md

         - split money to be invested evenly among all stocks in respective category
     4. client calls simulateMarket() automatically, timeStepSize and simulationLength hard coded
         - simulateMarket() iteratively calls Stock.updatePrice() for each stock
-        - Stock.updatePrice() implements one time step according to [Investopedia - Monte Carlo](https://www.investopedia.com/articles/07/montecarlo.asp) for each stock
+        - Stock.updatePrice() implements one time step according to [Investopedia - How to Use Monte Carlo Simulation With GBM](https://www.investopedia.com/articles/07/montecarlo.asp) for each stock
     5. client calls evaluateResults() from Wallet
     6. printPerformance() returns stck trends for all stocks.